US long-term mortgage rates jump; 30-year at 4.62 percent

 WASHINGTON — Long-term U.S. mortgage rates jumped this week after two straight weeks of declines, reaching their second-highest level this year.

-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages was 4.62 percent, up from 4.54 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year, fixed-rate mortgages was 4.62 percent, up from 4.54 percent last week.
 By contrast, the 30-year rate averaged 3.91 percent a year ago.

 The average rate on 15-year, fixed-rate loans increased to 4.07 percent from 4.01 percent last week.